Private guided tour of Bruges

-- Historical visit, and its many charms: discover the historical monuments, stroll on the canals…
+- Historical visit, with guaranteed charm: discovery of historical monuments, stroll on the canals…

-- Tailored service for private groups, companies and tour operators.
+- Tailor-made service for particular groups, companies or tour operators.

 - Responsible tourism: This activity respects the codes of responsible and sustainable tourism.

 - We work in partnership with the Brussels Tourism Office.

 - Professional guide (English-speaking), certified by the Bruges Tourist Office.

 “Our guides, experts in the history and the legends of Bruges, have prepared a number of routes and guided tours that can be tailored to your needs.”

 Tailor-made service: the itineraries are arranged to suit your needs and preferences.
 We have prepared for you several circuits and guided tours of Bruges that are 100% customizable in terms of content, duration and means of transport.

 - The ancient city wall park.
 Admire parts of the ancient city wall and the ancient moats while taking fresh air.

 - Markt Square, the tenth century city market that has been for a millennium the economic heart of Bruges.
 Admire its imposing guildhalls and its bellfort tower, which is one of the most famous Gothic buildings in Belgium.

 - Burg Square, the political heart of the city, place in which the city was born around the castle of the first Count of Flanders.
 Admire the oldest Gothic city hall of the Low Countries, the Basilica of the Holy Blood (it treasures a relic of the blood of Jesus Christ), and the civil register built in Renaissance architecture.